San Bernardino Patent Attorneys & Lawyers

 - Design patents: A design patent covers how a product looks.
 It has nothing to do with the product's usefulness, but you can only get a design patent for a useful product or process.
 Design patents last for 14 years.

 - Plant patents: If you create a new species of plant, a plant patent prevents other people or companies from breeding it.
-Like utility patents, they last for 20 years.
+Like util

 - 8 min read